SamanFekri/QouteOfDay/README.md

-### 📅 Tuesday, 21 May, 2024
+### 📅 Wednesday, 22 May, 2024
 ------
 ### Events
 ------
-- Preakness Stakes: One of the events in the Triple Crown of horse racing, usually held on the third Saturday in May, which would be May 20 in 2023, but sometimes can fall on May 21 in other years.
-It takes place at the Pimlico Race Course in Baltimore, Maryland.
+As of my knowledge cutoff date in early 2023, specific events scheduled for May 22nd of that year or any other year might not be widely documented or finalized, especially since that date is far enough in the future.
+However, historically, annually recurring events, holidays, or notable observances in the United States that could potentially fall on May 22nd include:

-- National Armed Forces Day: Celebrated on the third Saturday of May, which could be May 21 in some years, this day honors people serving in the U.S
+- Memorial Day Weekend (if May 31 is the last Monday of May, May 22 could be part of this extended
 ### Positive Qoute
 ------
-"Every day is a fresh start, embrace it with a smile and a heart full of gratitude. 😊🌅🍀"
+"Believe in the magic of new beginnings.
+Embrace each day with an open heart and a joyful spirit! ☀️🌱✨"